attishaj/Video_Store_PLSQL_Package/README.md

     a.
 The value of p_video_copy_id does not exist in the corresponding column of the VIDEO_COPY table.

     b.
-The status of that copy is not “R”.
+The status of that copy is not 'R'.

     c.
 The value of p_video_return_date is greater than the current date.

 6.)
 Creating a procedure called print_unreturned_video to retrieve all the copies that a member hasn't returned.
 The output
-    should include the member's ID, name, expiration date, first checkout date, last checkout date, the number of unreturned copies, video name, copy ID, format, checkout date, and due date of the rentals.
-Sort the data by due date and then the video name.
+    includes the member's ID, name, expiration date, first checkout date, last checkout date, the number of unreturned copies, video name, copy ID, format, checkout date, and due date of the rentals.
+Output is sorted by due date and then video name.

 7.)
 Grouping all the above subprograms (member_registration, update_expiration_date, video_search, video_checkout,
     video_return, and print_unreturned_video) together in a package (package specification and package body) called video_pkg.